Secure Asset Transfer Protocol (SATP) Core

 commitment establishment stage (Stage-3).

-while the received gateway as the server.
+client while the receiver gateway as the server.

 5.4.1.
 TLS Secure Channel Establishment